There are a lot of reasons why your AC system freezes up.

 - Loose fittings

 How long your system has been working and the spot of the leak determine whether you should repair or replace your AC system.

 Dirty evaporator coil—As time passes, the evaporator coil gets dirty and causes issues much like a dusty filter.
 You’ll slowly get lower airflow until your unit freezes or quits cooling.
 You’ll need to get in touch with Coastal Service Experts to repair the issue.

 Defective blower motor or relay—A blower motor working at an incorrect speed or not running at all can create freezing.
 It could also be irregular, going at maximum speed and going slower after it gets warm.
 Or a relay may make it run one time and not the following time.
 In either state, you will need to get in touch with Coastal Service Experts to correct the issue.

-Requesting yearly AC maintenance or heat pump maintenance can help you skip this issue.
+Requesting yearly AC maintenance can help you skip this issue.
 Our technicians will meticulously check and clean your equipment, which typically allows us to find little troubles before they turn into large troubles.